ChrisWhealy/wasm_sha3/README.md

 This internal state is treated as a 3-dimensional matrix having the dimensions `5 * 5 * 2^l`, where `l` is an integer in the range `0..6`.

-The size (`b`) of the internal state in bytes may therefore only be one of:
+The size (`b`) of the internal state in bits may therefore only be one of:

 | `l` | Formula | Internal<br>State Size
 |---|---|--: